JiningLiu/POEAuton/README.md

 __Install the [VEX Robotics VSC plugin](https://marketplace.visualstudio.com/items?itemName=VEXRobotics.vexcode) to build & download.__

-Download [`AutonCar.v5cpp`](AutonCar.v5cpp) for running on bot with VEXcode app.
-(File may not be updated, please use the VSC method.)

 See [`DOASAP.md`](DOASAP.md) for ASAP to-do list.

 See [`PORTS.md`](PORTS.md) for connecting devices to the brain.